The Lords of Discipline: Plot

 In an extended flashback, Will describes his own plebe year three years earlier.
 He learned that the only way to survive is to bond closely with the other members of his class against the cadre.
 Having entered the college on a basketball scholarship, Will is also protected by other members of the basketball team who don't want to see Will physically harmed and, at one point, rescue him from a particularly brutal hazing incident.
 Many of Will's classmates are not so lucky, and they resign from the school due to the unrelenting hazing.

 One recruit swiftly rises to prominence: Bobby Bentley, who has a problem with urinating on himself due to the stress of hazing but is otherwise in excellent shape.
 Bentley refuses to quit on himself or his classmates, and he endures all the upperclassmen's torment.
 Conventional hazing methods fail to break Bentley, and his classmates gradually rally around him, making Will's cadre the subject of ridicule of the entire corps of cadets.
 One evening, Bentley is taken off campus by unknown individuals.
 The next day, he withdraws from the Institute for unknown reasons.
-A first classman claims that The Ten, a secret society of cadets.
-Its members are handpicked for embodying the greatest virtues of the Institute.
-The Ten ensures certain cadets, deemed unacceptable to "wear the ring" (that is, to be a graduate of the Institute, denoted by wearing of a class ring), are run out by any means necessary.
+A first classman claims that it was the doing of The Ten, a secret society of cadets.
+Its members are handpicked for embodying the greatest virtues of the institute.
+The Ten ensures certain cadets, deemed unacceptable to "wear the ring" (that is, to be a graduate of the institute, denoted by wearing of a class ring), are run out by any means necessary.
 Once it became clear the R Company cadre had failed to run Bentley out of the school, The Ten had decided to act.
 Near the end of the year, Will's freshman class is recognized as cadets, and the hazing ends.
 Will vows to himself that he will never participate in tormenting future generations of plebes, seeing no value in organized cruelty.

 Back in Will's senior year, he hears new rumors of The Ten.
 Aided in his investigation by a mentor, a professor in the history department, Will discovers that The Ten is a real group and they are trying to run Pearce out to keep the Institute all white.
 Will and the other seniors receive their class rings in a solemn ceremony, and Will wins the final basketball game of his career in quadruple overtime against the Virginia Military Institute.